 “Unquestionably, each external event needs its appropriate fare, that is, its precise psychological state.” —Samael Aun Weor, Treatise of Revolutionary Psychology: Personal Events

 “Remembering God with the heart is called the sword of seekers.
-With it the seeker slays his enemies and drives off troubles that are headed for him.
-Even if difficulty should overshadow the servant, his fleeing to God Most High in his heart immediately turns away from him the thing he hates.” --Al-Risalah: Principles of Sufism
+With it the seeker slays his enemies [egos, defects, nafs] and drives off [karmic] troubles that are headed for him.
+Even if difficulty should overshadow the servant, his fleeing to God Most High in his heart immediately turns away from him the thing he hates.” -Al-Risalah: Principles of Sufism

-Examine this image of St. Michael slaying the devil, the dragon. מיכאל Michael in Hebrew comes from מיכ Mica, “Who is like” אֵל El, or “God?”
-This is a rhetorical question, telling us that no one is like God, the resplendence, light, or consciousness of divinity.
-Michael is an angelic being outside of us, but here represents how the soul must wage bloody battles against the afflictions of the mind, the dragon, the monster, our diabolic qualities or egotistical desires.
+Examine this image of St. Michael, who is often depicted slaying the devil, the dragon. מיכאל Michael in Hebrew comes from מיכ Mica, “Who is like” אֵל El, or “God?”
+This is a rhetorical question, telling us that no one is like God, the resplendence, light, or consciousness of divinity, the Being.
+Michael is an angelic being outside of us, but here represents the solar intelligence of our Being, as well as how the soul must wage bloody battles against the afflictions of the mind, the dragon, the monster, our diabolic qualities or egotistical desires.
 He does so with a sword, representing wisdom, remembrance, and insight.
+In some religious paintings, St. Michael is depicted carrying a scale, representing how the solar intelligence of our innermost Being is the one that brings balance, harmony, and justice to our psychological universe.
 This is how he conquers the creator of illusion and suffering.

 The same meaning is represented in the next graphic of Manjushri.
 Here is a buddha, an awakened one, conquering the illusions and hypnotisms of desire through the sword of prajna, wisdom, insight, gnosis, or consciousness.
 By awakening our consciousness, and by destroying the shackles of our understanding, we can arrive at self-knowledge, represented by the book he also carries in his other hand.